TusharMazhar/CSE499-Group03-Self-Driving-Vehicle/README.md

 5. Stop sign detection
 6. This car will be moved one place to another with the help of the google map.
 7. It can detect all traffic rules and maintain these rules............

+We used mobileNet version-2  for detectiong all of the object properly

 Thank You ..... all